fraguela/dparallel_recursion/INSTALL.md

 	- `CMAKE_INSTALL_PREFIX` : Directory where Dparallel_recusion will be installed.

+   - `ONLY_THREADS` is a boolean whose meaning has already been explained
+   - `VALIDATE` is a boolean that when `ON` adds further validations to the benchmarks that can be quite slow for some of them.

 8. When you are done, press `c` to re-configure cmake with the new values.
 9. Press `g` to generate the files that will be used to build the benchmarks and tests for the library and exit cmake.
 10. The rest of this explanation assumes that UNIX makefiles were generated in the previous step.